josephmjoy/robotics/java_robotutils/README.md

 baseLogger.endLogging();
 ```
 The above code is also available as JUnit test `StruturedLoggerTest.testIntroductoryExample1`.
-## Structure of Logged Messages
+## Structure of Logged Messages <a name="structure"/>
- The primary purpose of structured logging is to generate log files that can be easily parsed by analysis programs.
 If we open the temporary file created by the session above, we will see that it contains lines that look like:
 ```
 _sid:1517976498636 _sn:1 _ts:0 _co:MY_SYSTEM _pri:0 _cat:INFO _ty:_LOG_SESSION_STARTED _msg: rootName:MY_SYSTEM maxBuffered:1000 autoFlushPeriod:1000
 _sid:1517976498636 _sn:2 _ts:0 _co:MY_SYSTEM _pri:1 _cat:INFO _ty:_OTHER _msg: Logging an informational message